stievie/ABx/INSTALL.md

 INSERT INTO public.account_keys VALUES ('(Random_Guid)', 0, 100, 'My Account Key', 2, 1, '');
 ~~~

+### Known issuses

+The Server should run on Windows and Linux.

 ## Client

 1. Build it, see [BUILD.md](BUILD.md)